weygoldt/TeeGrid/8channel-logger/usage.md

 and tools that help you to select the best settings for the data acquisition.

+### Environmental sensors

+In the second section environmental sensors are configured.
+Here you can specify on which pin the temperature sensor is connected to, and at which intervals the environmental data are written into how many csv files.
+To be fail safe against file corruption by power loss, the environmental data are alternately written into the given number of csv files.

 ### File size and naming

-The second section is about the files that store the data on the SD card.
+The third section is about the files that store the data on the SD card.
 The files are stored in a directory whose name is specified by the `path` variable.
 The file names in this directory are specified by the `fileName` variable.
 The file name can be an arbitrary string, but